shrinidhi04/GoldenGate/workshops/gg/CloudWorkshop_GoldenGate_400.md

 ## Objectives

 -   Set up bidirection replication between two databases i.e. AMER DB and EURO DB
 -   Set up auto conflict detaction and resolution.
+And to set up we need to log in to both the databases and run the below PL/SQL for all the tables - EXEC DBMS_GOLDENGATE_ADM.ADD_AUTO_CDR(schema_name => 'xxxxxx',table_name  => 'xxxxxxx');

 ## Required Artifacts